-This week we’ll be releasing an industry-first feature called Ghost Proxy Control that will allow you to set a different proxy for each tab in your browser.
+In April of 2017, we released an industry-first feature called Ghost Proxy Control (GPC) that allows you to set a different proxy for each tab in your browser.
 This feature goes beyond standard contextual identities.

 This video should serve as a tl;dr and will give you a quick overview of what exactly this can do.
 For more details scroll down.

 The main function of this extension is to let you assign a different proxy for each tab in your browser.
 To do this, you simply:

 - Import your proxies, port, username and password through our csv import tool.